dwarvesf/playbook/engineering/production.md

 - [ ] Is config stored in environment variables?
 - [ ] Are deploys done manually at a scheduled time when teammates are fresh and available if something goes wrong?
 - [ ] Do deploys follow a well-documented script?
 - [ ] Are we sending logs to a remote logging service?
-See "Log Collection" section below.
 - [ ] Are we backing up our production database?
 - [ ] Are we monitoring performance and uptime?
 - [ ] Are we tracking errors?